edaviles/spark3hol/Lab AKS.md

 Keep a set of your username and password ready for later for our data controller and SQL server instance.
 You can also choose to use the same credentials as that the admin virtual machine.

 # Let's get started:
 There are series of activities that we will perform.
 Here is a simple representation.
-Please note that due to the continuos change of the platform and how we deploy these services, the flow image is subject to change and is not always a very updated one.
+Please note that due to the continuous change of the platform and how we deploy these services, the flow image is subject to change and is not always a very updated one.
+Also, we have tried Cloud Shell Bash (Git Bash and PowerShell using VS Code) commands, and the experience was inconsistent at this time.
+Most likely since it is still in preview.
+We will use the PowerShell using VSCode for our scenario here.

 ![activitymilestone1.jpg](https://github.com/Bapic/spark3hol/blob/main/Images/activitymilestone1.jpg)